How to determine the value of your used car

 Find out more about what’s covered under QBE different policies with our guide to car insurance.

-QBE Comprehensive car insurance is issued and underwritten by QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545).
+QBE Comprehensive Car Insurance is issued and underwritten by QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545).
 Any advice provided is general only and has been prepared without taking into account your objectives, financial situation or needs and may not be right for you.
-To decide if this product is right for you, please read the relevant Product Disclosure Statement (PDS).
+To decide if this product is right for you, please read the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD).